Custom Insert Molding Service

 Mold Cavities Single or multi-cavities

-Mold Life Unlimited (If the mold worn out, Erye will cover the cost of new mold)
+Mold Life Unlimited (If the mold worn out, Erye will cover the cost for the new set of mold)

 Materials for Insert Injection Molding